 5.)
 You can drive a historic (and stunning) stretch of highway.

 Spanning the distance between Dawson Creek, British Columbia, and Delta Junction, Alaska, is one of the most beautiful lengths of the Alaska-Canada Highway.
 This road – also known as the Alaska Highway, the Alcan (sometimes capitalized as ALCAN), or Highway 1 in the Yukon – runs right through the heart of the territory.
 It was built during World War II to connect Alaska to the Lower 48 in the face of the Japanese threat to the west coast of the USA, and the original highway was a remarkable feat of engineering, perseverance, and fortitude by the Army Corps of Engineers.
 These men battled extreme temperatures, permafrost, mosquitoes, isolation, rough terrain, and other harsh elements to complete 1,700 miles (2,700 km) of road in just seven months.

 Today, the road has been paved and shortened, but it’s still a pothole- and frost heave-ridden adventure of a ride.
 Along the way, you’ll travel through some truly beautiful and remote areas, including passing in the shadow of spectacular Kluane National Park (below).
 Especially if you’re continuing on to Alaska after your time in the Yukon,

-(For more information on the building of the Alcan, you can watch this National Geographic video on YouTube or purchase this compelling PBS documentary that we used to show to guests while driving the highway.)
+(For more information on the building of the Alcan, you can purchase this compelling PBS documentary that we used to show to guests while driving the highway.)